If you are on a budget and want to block out noises getting into your house, moving blankets is one of the best options.

 Weatherstripping is made up of slim rubber tubing that you should glue around the inside of the door or window frame.
 Apply it to the area where the door or windows meet the frame.

-When you close the door, the weatherstripping will be compressed, creating a watertight, sound-tight, and airtight seal.
+The weatherstripping will be compressed when you close the door, creating a watertight, sound-tight, and airtight seal.

 If your windows and doors are poorly sealed, the weather stripping can make a huge difference.
 The cool thing is that it’s easy to install and, of course, affordable.

 This is eco-friendly noise-proofing glue meant to go on cement board, medium-density fiberboard, plywood, drywall, or orient strand board.
-After buying the glue, apply at least half an inch of it on the affected areas.
+After buying the glue, apply it to the affected areas at least half an inch.

-Blankets are incredibly useful when you have a soundproofing emergency.
-When you identify the area where the sound is coming from, muffle it with blankets.
+Blankets are beneficial when you have a soundproofing emergency.
+When you identify where the sound is coming from, muffle it with blankets.

 If the sound is coming through the door, hang a blanket over the door and stuff blankets around the door frame to close up any gaps where the noise might be getting in through.